 This Leica IIIa D.R.P. has seen many moons, made in 1939, but it's still in good condition.
 There are only superficial scratches scattered around the chrome.
 A very small amount of bronzing at the bottom of the camera.
-The switches all work perfectly.
-For being over 60 years old, this camera has shown it can withstand the test of time.
-This Summarit lens is an accordion lens, doubling in length when manually pulling it out.
+Camera is in working condition.
+For being over 80 years old, this camera has shown it can withstand the test of time.
+The Summitar lens collapses, doubling in length when manually pulling it out.
 The design of the early cameras is interesting, to say the least.

 - Leica IIIa D.R.P.
 SN: 337698

 - Ernst Leitz Wetzlar Summitar 50mm f/2 SN: 509699

 Early Leica cameras bear the initials D.R.P., which stands for Deutsches Reichspatent, the name for German patents before May 1945.